 3. Inconsistent information

-As a business owner, you’re given a lot of leeway in terms of how you would like to classify certain types of costs for your business.
-For instance, you can choose to put certain expenses under fixed operating expenses or include them within cost of sales.
+As a business owner, you have a lot of leeway in how you can classify certain types of costs for your business.
+For example, you can choose to put certain expenses under fixed operating expenses or include them within cost of sales.
 Whatever you choose to do, the most important thing is to make it a rule and stay consistent.

-Issues arise when business owners change their method of classifying expenses from one period to the next.
-When it comes time for the business to go and raise more money, their financial statements will show unusual fluctuations in expenses, and the ratios that investors and creditors use to decide whether to extend money will be affected.
+Issues can pop up when you try to change your method of classifying expenses from one period to the next.
+It can even affect your ability to find funding.
+By changing how you classify expenses, your financial statements will show unusual fluctuations in expenses.
+This can affect the information that potential investors and lenders use to decide whether to provide funding for your business.

 4. Misusing the undeposited fund account